Palats/mastopoof/README.md

  - FE->BE [Mastopoof.Token] ; auth code
  - BE: get token from server, create user if needed.
  - BE->FE : Set cookie, send back user info (default stream ID)

+### Stream data model

+- User: usually a Mastopoof user.
+- Account: usually refers to a Mastopoof account.
+- Stream: ordered list of items presented to the user.
+A stream is owned by a given Mastopoof user.
+- Stream item: a reference to a given Mastodon status, with a position in the stream.
+   - Items are never re-ordered - once an item has been added, it is in that position.
+- Pool: Statuses from a Mastodon timeline in the Mastopoof database.
+- Fetch: querying Mastodon for statuses and inserting them in a pool.
+- Triaging: selecting statuses from the pool and adding them as items in the stream (or indicating they are to be skipped).
+   - Inconsistent terminology: picking, inserting, etc.
+- Untriaged statuses: entries of the pool which are not yet in the stream.
+- Triaged statuses: entries of the pool which have been added to the stream or marked-as-hidden.-
+- List: getting a list of items from a stream.
+That might trigger triaging.
+- Last-read: a marker in the stream, pointing to the last item which has been read by the user.
+Lower or equal positions are read.

 ### Notes